JoseanAyala/joseanayala/README.md

 ## Professional Journey
 ### Software Engineer at Inkit

+- Working as a Frontend engineer developing on a Secure Document Generation (SDG) SaaS product.

 ### Software Engineer at Granicus

 Was an integral part of the Granicus team, contributing to various projects: